 Can ARAS give legal advice?

 ARAS can make a referral to professional legal advice and information service.

 Can an ARAS advocate visit me at the aged care facility I live in and keep their visit confidential?

 Our practice is to inform the facility that an advocate will be on site as this ensures that the right to access an advocate is visible and affirms the rights of the older person.
-It reinforces resident's rights and that the facility has to operate under the legislative guidelines.
-The presence of advocates on site is empowering as it reinforces consumer safeguards assisting older people to remain autonomous and to have choice and control over how they will resolve their concerns.
+It reinforces the resident's rights and that the facility has to operate under the legislative guidelines.
+The presence of advocates on-site is empowering as it reinforces consumer safeguards assisting older people to remain autonomous and to have choice and control over how they will resolve their concerns.

 Is it useful for the advocate to speak directly to an alleged abuser?

 The Abuse Prevention Program advocate is often asked to speak to the alleged abuser.
 ARAS' policy is not to confront or associate with the alleged abuser as this may escalate the situation, placing people at risk and is probably not the most effective method of stopping the abuse.

 Would ARAS advocate for me even though I live in a remote community?